Personalize the onsite experience with wayfinding hotel digital signage technology

 Two companies leading the industry in next-gen digital signage solutions are 22Miles and Situm.
 They help venues produce and display captivating visuals to entertain, inform, and engage guests onsite.
 Depending on the size of the venue, there are multiple opportunities to impress guests throughout their stay.

-Here are four ways to better connect with guests using wayfinding technology.
+Here are four ways to better connect with guests using wayfinding hotel digital signage technology.

 1. Meeting reader boards